modernserf/hyperyak/README.md

 Transclusion can also be used as a tool of collaboration -- blockquotes in email and usenet replies are essentially a primitive form of transclusion, and are used to create conversational threads.
 Future hypermedia tools could use this format as the structure of conversation, but flatten them into somethng that is readable.
 Likewise, future publishing workflows could be built on alternating rounds of writing and annotation between an author and an editor.

 ## Extending the model
 So I've talked about some general principles of hypermedia and extensions of the model for authors.
 But hypermedia is still a fundamentally limited format for writing software -- nothing in the hypermedia model outlined so far enables even simple arithmetic.
-If we intend to make hypermedia a general-purpose tool and allow for the expression of ideas we can't even conceive of today, it needs to be programmable.
+If we intend to make a general-purpose tool that allows for the expression of ideas we can't even conceive of today, hypermedia can only be the substra it needs to be programmable.

 That said, we should consider Turing completeness our last resort.
 HyperCard uses a very friendly programming language, HyperTalk, which (like its environment) is heavily influenced by Smalltalk, and features some of the "fix-and-continue" style debugging tools that compiled languages can only dream of.
 But no matter how "user-friendly" a programming language is, its never friendly enough for all people; all code is, at some level, a necessary evil -- a trade-off between clarity and accessibility against programmer time.
 So we must fight our instinct as programmers to expose a programmatic API and call it a day -- we need to think about extensibility at different levels -- from configuration to plugins to scripting -- and build software with affordances at each tier.